Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 ![delta robot](https://www.linearmotiontips.com/wp-content/uploads/2016/01/Delta-Robot-Diagram.jpg)

-this will be a step by step demonstration of how I experimented the different methods of trajectory planning for a Delta Parallel robot End-Effector check out my [telegram channel](https://t.me/engineering_stuff_69)
+for the complete report on the theory of delta parallel robot please refer to [my internship report](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/theory/report.pdf) this will be a step by step demonstration of how I experimented the different methods of trajectory planning for a Delta Parallel robot End-Effector check out my [telegram channel](https://t.me/engineering_stuff_69)